European Union Exports and Imports

 Additional Equivalency Arrangement Information:

 EU Labeling Requirements and Use of the EU Logo (back to top)

 CCOF has developed a helpful EU Labeling Guide to explain labeling requirements for organic products sold in the EU.
-All products shipped to the EU under the U.S.-EU Organic Equivalency Arrangement must meet the EU labeling requirements. all labels to CCOF for approval prior to printing.
+All products shipped to the EU under the U.S.-EU Organic Equivalency Arrangement must meet the EU labeling requirements.
+Send all labels to CCOF for approval prior to printing.
 To learn more, read the EU Commission's Organic logo and labeling information.

 Download the EU logo by visiting CCOF's logo download page.
 Use of the EU logo is optional for imported products.
 If the EU logo is used, additional requirements apply.